dawranliou/dawranliou.com/source/blog/2019-02-09-clojure-inspect.html.markdown

 `inspect-tree` doesn't have any assumption on the shape of the input data, while `inspect-table` assumes the data is sequential and its elements all have the same length.
-Secondly, `inspect-tree` creates a expendable tree for us to explore the data if the data is hierarchical.
+Secondly, `inspect-tree` creates a expendable tree to explore data if the data is hierarchical.
 Here are some examples below.
 We'll be focusing more on `inspect-tree` in the rest of the article.